Colorado Avalanche: Reaction to Matt Duchene PEP Camp Presser

 Joe Sakic announced halfway through the season, with roughly 41 games remaining, that the players were playing meaningless hockey.
 It’s no wonder Duchene — and other players — burned out so early.

 What’s more, Matt Duchene isn’t proud of that fact.
 He isn’t making excuses.
 He went through a tough situation, and he’s being honest about it.
-You can look at other players’ numbers, such as captain Gabriel Landeskog and phenom Nathan MacKinnon, and suppose they also “didn’t handle [the disappointment] the way they wanted to.”
+You can look at other players’ numbers, such as captain Gabriel Landeskog and phenom Nathan MacKinnon, and suppose they also “didn’t handle the way they wanted to.”

 Here’s the video of his interview: